 By “sexuality of Jesus,” I mean two things: 1) First, the fact that Jesus has a sex – he is male.
 The eternal Son of God took on flesh.
 He united a human nature to his divine nature.
 He died and rose again in a glorified body, and he is now seated – as an embodied human man – at the right hand of God the Father.
 Gender is good!
 Jesus didn’t come as a genderless person.
 That’s because there is no such thing.
 He came as a real person with a real body, a man.
 This doesn’t mean that femininity is less important or valuable than masculinity.
 The Son of God affirmed the good of womanhood by being born of a woman – literally, he was conceived in and inhabited Mary’s womb.
 As 1 Cor 11 says, men and women are interdependent; we need each other, and Jesus’ own time as a baby in the womb illustrated this perfectly.

-2) Second, by “sexuality of Jesus” I mean that Jesus was himself a sexual being.
-As a real human person, his body was capable of sexual activity.
+2) Second, by “sexuality of Jesus” I mean that Jesus is himself a sexual being.
+As a real human person, he took on a body capable of sexual activity.
 And yet: he refrained from sex.
 This means that it is possible to be fully human, totally content, and abstain from sex for one’s whole life.
 The term for this is chastity.
 “Chastity is more than simply abstention from extramarital sex; it conveys purity and holiness.”
 Jesus didn’t avoid sex because sex is bad, or he was somehow too dignified for it.
 No!
 He taught that marriage as a one-flesh union is good, and part of God’s design (See Matt 19:4-6).
 Rather, getting married simply was not part of Christ’s mission on earth.
 And praise God: Christ’s example shows that you can live a life of service to God, fulfilled joy, and contribution to the good of others without sex.
 Sexual activity isn’t essential to being human or to ultimate satisfaction.

 Yet it’s important for us to see that Jesus, as a single man, wasn’t just holed off in a monastery living alone.
 He had committed, intimate friendships.
 John calls himself “the disciple whom Jesus loved.”
 In John 11:5 we read that Jesus loved Martha and her sister and Lazarus.
 Jesus didn’t “express” his sexuality within marriage, but he did have many meaningful, loving relationships.
 In that, too, he should be a model for us.